-- ensure that the children enrolled with their services are protected through; - o adequate supervision at all times; - safe experiences and environments; - preparedness for emergency situations; - maintaining high standards of hygiene to help prevent the spread of infectious diseases and ensure good health; and, - ensure hygiene practices are embedded to reduce the likelihood of children becoming ill due to cross-infection or as a result of exposure to materials, surfaces, body fluids or other substances that may cause infection or illness; - comply with all Policies and Procedures; - understand and comply with their ethical and legal obligation to protect children at risk of neglect or abuse; - maintain children's nutritional needs and physical activity through the experiences and routines which are supported each day;

-- support children to become more independent, so they can take greater responsibility for their own health, hygiene and personal care as they become aware of their own and others' safety and wellbeing; - work with families to complement the routines and activities that are in place at home.
+- ensure that the children registered with their services are protected through; - o adequate supervision; - o safe experiences and environments; - o preparedness for emergency situations; - maintaining high standards of hygiene to help prevent the spread of infectious diseases and ensure good health; - ensure hygiene practices are embedded to reduce the likelihood of children becoming ill due to cross-infection or as a result of exposure to materials, surfaces, body fluids or other substances that may cause infection or illness; - understand their ethical and legal obligation to protect children at risk of neglect or abuse; - maintain children's nutritional needs and physical activity through the experiences and routines which are supported each day; - support children to become more independent, so they can take greater responsibility for their own health, hygiene and personal care as they become aware of their own and others' safety and wellbeing; - work with families to complement the routines and activities that are in place at home.
 Staff will identify and cater for each child's individual requirements for routines throughout the day as we recognise that providing for children's individual health, nutrition, sleep, rest and relaxation is fundamental to their wellbeing; and, - at times require the need for exclusion of children from the service to minimise the risk of cross-infection.